leobia/SassGradleCompiler/README.md

 A simple Sass compiler for gradle (tested only on Gradle 6.0+).
 Given a folder containing .sass and .css files, the plugin will compile them into a single file.

+> The plugin does not seem to work on a linux environment due to a dependency bug.
+For an alternative and for more information read [here](https://github.com/leobia/SassGradleCompiler/issues/1#issuecomment-1106609529)

 ## Instructions :pencil:

 #### Import the plugin